jlstrater/myretail-micronaut-example/README.md

 `./gradlew check`

-This command will run the tests and any other checks like any code coverage and static analysis tools as you would want to do before pushing to a remote repository.
+This command will run the tests and any other checks like any code coverage and static analysis tools.

 ## Building the app